 There are also newcomers under the budget airlines, such as

 Firefly, Cebu Air and Tiger Airlines.
 They also make use of the LCCT.

 The terminal's facilities include duty free shops, F&B outlets, a money changer and a comprehensive public transportation system all made available on a single level mode of operations.
 It's a good idea to have a look at the page with the legroom of all the airlines, which are

 here to have a quick view at the legroom of the airlines>.

 After checking in you got to walk yourself to the plane.
 The pathway is quite a distance maybe about 50m.
 Not a fun thing when is raining even though

 they do provide umbrellas for you.
 Not really user friendly for disable and passengers with baby to carry and with hand luggage to look after with.

+The LCCT terminal is simple and basic one level building only.
+The Domestic and International departure entrances are in the same centre hall.
+You won't miss with the striking MacDonald sign to look for.
+The check-in counters and departure gates are not far from each other about less than 50m walk.
+The domestic departure gates on your right and the international on your left once you enter the main departure hall.
 From the boarding gates you can see the planes park not too far from the gate.
 So overall it won't be much long distance walks at all.
 No worry if you are check-in late not like what you need to sprint km away to get to your

 gates over in KLIA if you are late!
 Anyway, 45 minutes before departure time is